tdwg/bdq/tg2/_review/docs/supplement/index.md

 All tests could be accumulated across multiple records (bdqffdq:MultiRecords).
 For each bdqffdq:SingleRecord Validation, there is a bdqffdq:MultiRecord Measure that returns COMPLETE when all records in the bdqffdq:MultiRecord have a Response.result of COMPLIANT, and NOT_COMPLETE when they are not.
 Under QualityAssurance, these measures serve as the key criterion for identifying data which have quality for Core purposes.
 Under QualityAssurance, a bdqffdq:MultiRecord is filtered to remove records that do not fit the bdqffdq:MultiRecord Measures for completeness, such that a filtered bdqffdq:MultiRecord has Response.result values of COMPLETE for all bdqffdq:MultiRecord Measures.

-### 3.5 Test Descriptors
+### 3.5 Test Descriptors used in markdown tables in issues

-The Test Descriptors are those terms that are necessary to comprehensively describe the test.
+The Test Descriptors are a simplified set of the bdqffdq: terms to describe a test.
 Some descriptors such as the GUID are intended for machine consumption, some such as the "Description" are designed to be human-readable' for consumers of biodiversity data quality reports while descriptors such as the "Specification" ensure that implementers have no ambiguity about how the test should be coded.

 **"GUID"** [normative]:A machine readable unique identifier for the test.
 Example: "0493bcfb-652e-4d17-815b-b0cce0742fb"